notaz/ginge/readme.txt

   * The program in any of it's forms is not sold or used as part of any commercial package, including pre-installed or included in any kind of portable device.
-  * It is not bundled and distributed with any GP2X program without respective program's author's permission.
+  * It is not bundled and distributed with any GP2X or Wiz program without respective program's author's permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED